 The Abundance Salon also served as the antechamber for Louis XIV’s Cabinet of Curiosities, which was kept in the adjoining room (now Louis XVI’s Games Room).
 It was accessed through the door shown below, which also contains the decoration of the golden nave above it.

-The Venus Salon, room 3, was one of two rooms (along with the Diana Salon) that provided the main entry to the State Apartments as the former Ambassador’s Staircase (built from 1672-1679, demolished in 1752) led up to them.
+The Venus Salon, room 3, was one of two rooms (along with the Diana Salon) that provided the main entry to the State Apartments from the time when the former Ambassador’s Staircase (built from 1672-1679, demolished in 1752) led up to them.
 The Venus and the Diana Salons were also known as the two marble antechambers.
 The Venus Salon was named after the planet and Greco-Roman Goddess of love.
 She is depicted in the ceiling painting, shown below.

 During court receptions this room contained tables covered with baskets of flowers, pyramids of rare fresh fruit such as oranges and lemons, as well as marzipan and candied fruits.